 History of The Grove

-Halesowen Town Football Club is an English association football club formed in 1873, that play in Halesowen and as of 2019 are playing in the Evo-Stik Southern Central Premier Division.
-The team is nicknamed "The Yeltz".
+Halesowen Town Football Club is an English association football club formed in 1873.
+As of 2023/24 season, The Yeltz will play in the Southern League Central Premier Division (Step3 of non-league).

 Halesowen played on at least three different grounds in the late 1870s before moving to the Stourbridge Road Ground, now known as the Grove Recreation Ground, ca. 1881.
 The stadium was owned by the Grove family, who ran the neighbouring button factory, and was shared between the football and cricket clubs.

 In 1920, a pavilion with dressing room facilities was built.
 Prior to this the players would have to change at the nearby Waggon & Horses public house.
 This was followed four years later when a stand was built at the Hawne Lane end of the ground where the Shed now occupies.
 A wooden stand along the perimeter of the button factory was constructed some time during the 1930s or 40s, but an exact construction date remains unknown.

 The Shed was built in 1950 under the direction of recently appointed secretary Harry Rudge.
 New dressing rooms were also constructed during this decade on the site of the old pavilion.